Confidence-Calibrated Face and Kinship Verification: Related Works

-As discussed above, most existing face and kinship verification methods focus on accuracy performance, while ignoring the confidence estimation for their predictions.
-Even though a few attempts have been made recently to estimate the prediction confidence\cite{bmvc2022}, the estimated confidence can be inaccurate due to the poor calibration of modern DNNs\cite{uncertainty_3}.
-Differently, our method provides well-calibrated predictive confidence while maintaining the verification accuracy.
+As discussed above, most existing face and kinship verification methods focus on accuracy performance, while overlooking the importance of confidence estimation in their predictions.
+Even though a few attempts have been made recently to estimate the prediction confidence \cite{huber2022stating}, the estimated confidence can often be inaccurate due to the inadequate calibration of modern DNNs \cite{guo2017calibration}.
+Differently, our method provides well-calibrated prediction confidence while maintaining the verification accuracy.